hslamba95/ecomerce-java-code/README.md

 Endpoint: GET /orders/status
 Description: Get the status of an order.
 Add more endpoints as needed.

+## UI
+OrderComponent.js is present in the ui folder

 ## Contributing
 If you would like to contribute to this project, feel free to open an issue or submit a pull request.